-Section 16(a) of the Exchange Act requires the Directors and executive officers and any persons owning more than 10% of a class of the Company's stock to file reports with the SEC and The NASDAQ Stock Market regarding their ownership of the Company's stock and any changes in such ownership.
-The Company undertakes to file such reports on behalf of its Directors and executive officers pursuant to a power of attorney given to certain attorneys-infact.
-Based on the Company's review of copies of these reports and executive officer and Director certifications, the Company believes that all Section 16(a) filing requirements applicable to its Directors and executive officers were complied with during fiscal 2019, with the exception of one Form 3 and one Form 4, both filed on April 18, 2019 for Robert Helm, the Company's Principal Accounting Officer, which were filed late due to an administrative error.
+Section 16(a) of the Exchange Act requires the Directors and executive officers and any persons owning more than 10% of a class of the Company's stock to file reports with the SEC and NASDAQ regarding their ownership of the Company's stock and any changes in such ownership.
+The Company undertakes to file such reports on behalf of its Directors and executive officers pursuant to a power of attorney given to certain attorneys-in-fact.
+Based on the Company's review of copies of these reports and executive officers and Director certifications, the Company believes that all Section 16(a) filing requirements applicable to its Directors and executive officers were complied with during fiscal 2020.